edjx/edjsamples-cpp/kv-delete/README.md

 language: C++
 -->

-# Delete a key-value entry from EDJX's Key Value Store
+# Delete a Key-Value Entry from EDJX Key-Value Store

-This example uses EDJX HttpRequest, HttpResponse and KV APIs.
+This example uses EDJX HttpRequest, HttpResponse, and KV APIs.

-This function is a basic demonstration of how to use the `edjx::kv::remove` method to delete the object from the EDJX's KV Store.
+This function is a basic demonstration of how to use the `edjx::kv::remove` method to delete an object from the EDJX KV Store.

-Function URL : `{function_url}?key={key}`
+Function URL: `{function_url}?key={key}`